In-Center HemodialysisIn-Center Hemodialysis

 Working with you every step of the way

-When you choose in-center hemodialysis, you’ll have a treatment team of trained experts working with you.
+When you choose in-center hemodialysis, you’ll have a care team of trained experts working with you.
 At each step of your care plan, your team will administer and monitor your treatment and answer any questions you may have.
 They’ll also listen thoughtfully to your suggestions or concerns and help you take an active role in your own care.

 But most of all, they’ll make you feel like you’re the most important part of the team.
 Because, the fact is, you are.

-Meet your hemodialysis treatment team
+Meet your hemodialysis care team

 Your nephrologist (kidney doctor)